OTS recommends major shake-up of IHT Regime

 Interactions with Capital Gains Tax

-As recommended in the OTS report, the government should review the requirements of what is considered ‘trading activity’ for BPR claims.
-Consideration should also be given to whether the IHT treatment of furnished holiday lets should be aligned with that of income tax and CGT, and whether it is appropriate for the level of trading activity generally required for BPR relief to remain lower than for holdover relief or entrepreneurs relief for CGT.
+The OTS recommends that the government should review the requirements of what is considered ‘trading activity’ for BPR claims and consider raising the level of trading activity required.
+According to the OTS report, consideration should also be given to whether the IHT treatment of furnished holiday lets should be aligned with that of income tax and CGT.

 Lorraine Wilson is a Solicitor in Weightmans’ Wills Trusts and Estates Team, if you have any queries regarding this article, please contact Lorraine on 0161 214 0532 or firstname.lastname@example.org.